brisbanemakerspace/bms-wiki/howto/host-event.md

 title: How to host an event (meetup/workshop etc.)
 description: How to host an event at BMS.
 published: true
-date: 2024-11-09T03:05:33.397Z
+date: 2024-11-10T03:01:59.872Z
 tags:
 editor: markdown
 dateCreated: 2024-09-16T09:46:50.990Z
 ---

-# How to host an event at BMS
+# Host an event at BMS
-Based on what I can remember from my chat with Jaimyn, the main steps goes something like this:

-## Before you start
 It's wonderful that you are thinking about or have decided to contribute to the community by hosting an event at BMS.
 It is another way to help keep the makerspace buzzing with creativity and energy, and a very good way to shape the culture and conversation around the place.

-To ensure that events are well supported and can create maximum benefit to the organization, here are some things to consider if you haven't already.
+To ensure that events are well supported and can create maximum benefit to the organization, you should follow these guideliness wherever possible.

 ### Who
-The participants of your event, and whether there are any restrictions or limitations that need to be considered (e.g. the space is not wheelchair accessible).
-And while it is good to create events that everyone can come along, you'll often find that for workshops it is best to limit the number of people so that you can provide the best experience for all the participants.
+Consider the participants of your event, and whether there are any restrictions or limitations that need to be considered (e.g. the space is not wheelchair accessible).
+While it is good to create events that everyone can attend, you'll often find that for workshops it is best to limit the number of people so you can provide the best experience.

-We encourage both events for members only (to add more value to the membership) and for the general public (because we like sharing what we do to a wider audience), and events can be either free or paid (separate processes apply).
+We encourage you to make your event public if it's appropriate to do so - we love sharing our space and community with a wider audience.
+Things like meetups, social events, and workshops should be public where possible.
+Events can be either free or paid - paid events must follow the [paid events policy](/bylaws/paid-events).

 ### Where
 The upstairs area where the main work area with the tables have been used to host meetup events (e.g. Home Automation Meetup), but be aware of how much space you'll need to take up and whether this is going to be available (e.g. if you want the workshop to be in a quiet space, the meeting/recording room has limited capacity).